 The Unlucky Childhood Friend variant is a running theme in the World of Mana:

 Chrono Cross clearly demonstrates this trope, with the male lead Serge already dating a girl called Leena, who later (rather unceremoniously and silently) gets shafted as Serge more or less begins to ignore her completely as the plot starts to thicken.
+Even if you put Leena in your party at every opportunity, she still gets no attention from her boyfriend!
 The main ending of the game even implies that Serge and Kid (the female lead) are destined to be together.

 The player character of Shin Megami Tensei I ends up as the unlucky one when he finds out that his childhood friend is dating someone else, who later joins your party when she goes missing.
 It's also up to you to choose how you see her.
 After the End, though, she perhaps ends up the most unlucky...